-FaceTime for Mac beta preview
+FaceTime for Mac beta full review

 FaceTime for Mac, currently in beta, lets you video chat with other Mac users, along with FaceTimers using the iPhone 4 or the latest iPod touch.
 Calling FaceTime’s interface spartan may be generous.
 The main window – including its title bar – is black; the left side is filled with your own face, live from your iSight camera.
 (Apple apparently rechristened the iSight the FaceTime camera in the new MacBook Air, although the name iSight still shows up in FaceTime on other systems.)